List of Fairfax County Public Schools middle schools: Henry Wadsworth Longfellow Middle School

-The extensive list of after-school activities at Longfellow includes Archery, Art/Clay Club, Battle of the Books, Board Game Club, Creative Writing Club, Crochet Club, Debate Club, Dungeons and Dragons, Eco-Action Club, FCA Fellowship of Christian Athletes, Gardening Club, GSA, Harry Potter (book) Club, Heritage Night Club, Homework Club, Kid's Lit Quiz, LMS Writing Center, Maker Club, Math Counts, Math Lab, Model Car Club, Model UN, Puzzle Club, Python Symphony, Quiz Bowl, Rubik's Cube, Science Olympiad, and Video Game Club as of February 2025.
-The Longfellow Knowledge Masters team has been ranked as one of the top teams in the entire country and has received several first-place awards.
+The extensive list of after-school activities at Longfellow consists of a diverse selection of clubs, from sports such as archery and basketball, fine arts like the Art/Clay Club, Battle of the Books, and the Crochet Club, and competitive clubs including the Debate Club, Math Counts, Model UN, and Science Olympiad, as of February 2025.
 The Science Bowl and Quiz Bowl team both took second in 2012 at each respective national tournament, while its History Bowl team won first place.
-In 2012, Tajin Rogers from Longfellow won the first-ever National History Bee, which was televised.
+In 2012, Tajin Rogers from Longfellow won the first-ever National History Bee.
 Its Science Olympiad team has won the state tournament 19 times, placing fifth at the national tournament in 2022 and 2023.
-The school has won many awards in mathematics and science.
-The school is also nationally ranked for its math department.